tfgg/yournextmep/_candidates/eu2014/ukip/jane-collins.md

 person: jane-collins
 region: yorkshire-and-the-humber
 party: ukip
-title: Yorkshire and the Humber - UKIP - Jane Collins
+title: Jane Collins is running for MEP in Yorkshire and the Humber for UKIP
 incumbent: false
 ---